WHERE IT ALL STARTED

 Exciting Addo adventure trips

 In 2006 David and Chris got itchy feet again and built a new style of hut, which became their orchard huts.
 In the meantime, Christopher Junior, their youngest son, started his own adventure company called Crisscross Adventures back in 2005.
-He now lives his dream with his wife Terri by taking guests on exciting adventure trips in and around the Greater Addo Elephant National Park and the Eastern Cape.
-In December 2007, Margaret and David became proud parents to Ross, their second son Tristan was born in February 2011, and more recently, little Charlotte was born in August 2017.
+He now lives his dream with his wife Terri by showcasing all the wonders of the Elephant National Park & surrounds, through their range of activities.
+In December 2007, Margaret and David became proud parents to Ross, their second son Tristan was born in February 2011, and then in 2017, little Charlotte.
 Charlotte is the first Pickels girl to be born in 63 years, which was very exciting for everyone.
 Very sadly, Chris passed away suddenly in January 2011.
 Whilst the sadness of his passing is still heavily felt by his family, friends and past guests who knew and loved him, the legacy of Chrislin African lodge has been left behind by him for future guests to enjoy.

 6 new spacious Sunset huts added